-Note 3: If present, this field is a plain-text field.
-That is, this field contains the confidential parameters as they exist either before encryption (if the digital signature is generated by the sending agent), or after decryption (if the digital signature is validated by the receiving agent).
-For this reason, this field should be erased immediately after the hash function is computed.
+Note 3: If this octet group is present, the hash function operates on the plaintext data.
+That is, the confidential parameters as they exist either before encryption without any padding (if the digital signature is generated by the sending agent), or after decryption after removal of any padding (if the digital signature is validated by the receiving agent).

-For FLOW3-3WE, the SME Digital Signature primitive contains the SME digital signature as defined in Section 5.1.1.1, and reproduced below:
+For FLOW3-3WE, the SME Digital Signature octet group contains the SME digital signature as defined in Section 5.1.1.1, and reproduced below:

-Sig{Ka}(Hash(A, B, R_b, {ConfPar_a}))
+$$Sig{Ka}(Hash(A, B, R_b, \{ConfPar_a\}))$$

-In order to calculate this signature, the hash value is calculated across the buffer shown in Table 20.
-Bit ordering within each octet is identical to the bit ordering within the respective primitives of the Security Services Information Element.
-In addition, this buffer is padded according to the appropriate digital signature algorithm procedures.
+In order to calculate this signature, the hash value is calculated across the octet groups shown in Table 15 in the order listed.
+Bit ordering within each octet is identical to the bit ordering within the respective octet of the Security Services Information Element.
+In addition, this buffer is padded according to the appropriate hash algorithm procedures.

-Symbol Description of Primitive Octets Refer to Section А Initiator Distinguished Name X.1 - X.4, etc. 6.2.1.1 В Responder Distinguished Name X.1 - X.4, etc 6.2.1.2 R b Responder Random Number X.1 - X.5 6.2.5.2 (Note 1) {ConfPar a } Confidential Parameters X.1, X.2, etc., X.3, etc., X.4, etc 6.2.4.1 (Note 2)
+Symbol Description of Octet Group Octets Refer to Section A Initiator Distinguished Name X.1 - X.4, etc. 7.1.1 В Responder Distinguished Name X.1 - X.4, etc 7.1.2 R b Responder Random Number X.1 - X.5 7.4.2 (Note 1) {ConfPar a } Confidential Parameters (Note 2) X.1, X.2, etc., X.3, etc., X.4, etc 7.3.1